CharlizeY/MORSE/README.md

-Coding coursework for Time Series predictions (STATA) and machine learning algorithms (R), from BSc MORSE.
+Coding coursework for Time Series predictions (in STATA) and machine learning algorithms (in R), from BSc MORSE.